jolie/jolie/tools/jolie2java/README.md

 public class MyFaultSomeType extends FaultException {...}
 ```

-Ensuring that there are no conflicts with the new names and any other faults however is not supported, and is left up to the developer, as an example if we changed the previous API to instead be the following:
+As this feature is currently planned to be outphased, there are no guarantees that this will not result in naming conflicts, as an example if we changed the previous operation to instead be the following:

     my_rr( undefined )( undefined )
         throws  MyFault( int )